spacekimchi/traders/README.md

 ## Frontend

-This project will use HTML, SCSS, and JavaScript.
+Instead of using a frontend framework, this project will use SSR to serve HTML, SCSS, and JavaScript.

-The templating engine used here is the [handlebars-rust](https://github.com/sunng87/handlebars-rust) crate
+The templating engine used here is the [handlebars-rust](https://github.com/sunng87/handlebars-rust) crate.

 TODO:
   [] Add Stimulus/Turbo with Hotwire